America's Fastest Rising University

 UC Riverside’s administrative organizational structure features a Provost and Executive Vice Chancellor and five Vice Chancellors whose offices oversee specific areas and who report directly to the Chancellor.

-The Provost and Executive Vice Chancellor, Cynthia K. Larive, is responsible for managing the daily campus operations, developing academic and administrative policies.
+The Interim Provost and Executive Vice Chancellor, Thomas M. Smith, is responsible for managing the daily campus operations, developing academic and administrative policies.
 The office works closely with the Chancellor, the chair of the Academic Senate, and the deans of UCR's colleges, schools, and divisions to formulate and realize campus goals.

-Under the direction of Vice Chancellor for Research and Economic Development Michael Pazzani, the office oversees a variety of campus research centers and research units and assists with research funding and grant proposals.
+Under the direction of Vice Chancellor for Research and Economic Development Rodolfo Torres, the office oversees a variety of campus research centers and research units and assists with research funding and grant proposals.

-Under the direction of Interim Vice Chancellor Tom Smith, the office oversees UCR’s large and diverse student body and the more than 30 programs that provide resources to aid students' personal, academic and professional growth.
+Under the direction of Vice Chancellor Brian Haynes, the office oversees UCR’s large and diverse student body and the more than 30 programs that provide resources to aid students' personal, academic and professional growth.

 Under the direction of Vice Chancellor Peter Hayashida, the office enhances public awareness of UCR's achievements and generates financial resources for the university.

 Independent from the other bodies is the Office of Campus Counsel.
 From advice in developmental policy to conflict resolution, the Campus Counsel provides continuing legal guidance to UCR’s leadership.